Despite a generally healthy economy, many retailers are struggling to get people into their stores.

 In some cases, when the business goes bankrupt and closes, the card issuer may opt to convert the card to a generic one.
 There are cases where a major bank like Chase has issued a card with a retailer’s logo on it — let’s use Circuit City as an example — and because the store went under, the bank sent new cards out.
 Those new cards, of course, are attached to the same account that you had with the retailer, meaning that your outstanding balance will survive even though the store didn’t.

-There are cases in which card holders will not be issued new cards.
+There are cases in which card holders are not issued new cards.
 It just depends on the store, bank and situation.

 If you think that the balance you owe on a store credit card will just vanish into thin air just because the store went belly-up, think again.
 The issuer of the credit card was never the store, but a bank, the underwriter of the loan.
 You’ll want to pay the card balance off as quickly as possible so as not to avoid any delinquency fees, which could ding your credit report.